Synkevych/Synkevych/README.md

 ## 💼 Recent projects

-🟢 [Money Spent Counter](https://github.com/Synkevych/money_spent_counter) - a minimal expenses tracking application uses Ruby on Rails framework, Device, RSpe and Bootstrap.
+🟢 [Money Spent Counter](https://github.com/Synkevych/money_spent_counter) - a minimal expenses tracking application uses Ruby on Rails framework, Devise, RSpe and Bootstrap.

 🟢 [Count Online Users](https://github.com/Synkevych/realtime_user_tracking) - tracks whether a user is online or not(has opened webpage in browser) and count all online users.
 Uses ROR ActionCable(with WebSocket),Fast_jsonapi, React, React Router Dom, Axios

 ⚪ [Nested_Rails_Forms](https://github.com/Synkevych/nested_rails_forms) Pet-project for create audits form with a dynamic question field and then answers to them.
-Uses ROR, Device, RSpec and Materialize-sass
+Uses ROR, Devise, RSpec and Materialize-sass

 🟢 [OpenStack](https://github.com/Synkevych/openstack) - a couple of bash script to load data and install flexpart with all the required libraries, run multiple virtual machines in OpenStack and basic commands for working with OpenStack.